MXHJohn314/WSL_Setup_Walkthrough/README.md

 ## Set up Ubuntu as the default profile for Windows Terminal

 * Run Windows Terminal
     + At the top of Windows Terminal, notice you can have multiple tabs like a browser.
-    + Click on the new tab button (looks like `∨`) arrow to get to a drop-down menu, and select Settings.
+Click on the new tab button (`∨`) to get to a drop-down menu, and select Settings.
     + In the settings tab, choose Ubuntu as the new default profile, hit the save button toward the bottom, then close the settings tab
     + Click the `+` button to make a new tab.